Wireweed (Polygonum aviculare).

 Wireweed flowers mainly in the Autumn and the Spring, and large numbers of flowers appear along the base of the leaves.

-The flowers develop in small clusters and are pink to white with 5 petals.
+The pink to white flowers have 5 petals and develop in small clusters.
 The stems are prostrate, have multiple branches and have a wiry appearance.

 Reproduction of Wireweed.